 All expenses of the solicitation, including the cost of preparing and mailing this Proxy Statement, will be borne by us.
 Arrangements will also be made with custodians, nominees and fiduciaries for forwarding of proxy solicitation material to beneficial owners of Common Stock and voting preferred stock held of record, and we may reimburse these individuals for their reasonable expenses.
 In addition to mailed proxy materials and proxy materials available over the Internet, our directors, officers and employees may also solicit proxies in person, by telephone or by other means of communication.
 These individuals will not be additionally compensated, but may be reimbursed for out-of-pocket expenses associated with solicitation.
 To help assure the attendance or representation by proxy of the largest number of stockholders possible, we have engaged D.F.
-King %.
-Co., Inc. (D.F.
-King "), a proxy solicitation firm, to solicit proxies on our behalf.
+King & Co., Inc. ("D.F.
+King"), a proxy solicitation firm, to solicit proxies on our behalf.
 We expect to pay D.F.
-King a proxy collicitation from the queprocent for cortex and expenses for its convictor. pay D.F.
 King a proxy solicitation fee of approximately \$17,500 plus reimbursement for reasonable out-of-pocket costs and expenses for its services.